Stefan-Wolff/dqm-pipeline/README.md

 The script `monitor.py` calculates the quality changes of the last process execution.
 The results will be stored in `repo/monitor.json`.

 This script calculates the difference between the quality indicators before running the transformation tasks and after there execution.
 In addition, they build the difference of the result indicators between the last run of the process and the process before.

+## Custom analyse
+The script `custom.py` provides a container for custom code, i. e. specific analyse tasks.

+    custom.py [-h] [-c CHAIN]

+    options:
+      -h               show this help message and exit -c CHAIN         source chain if analyze transformed data

+## First steps

+### Example data
+Example data is provided for test purposes.
+It's a subset of the data from ORCID containing 10k records of the entity `works`.
+Additionally, all records of related entities are included.
+This data can be used to perform quality analyses, i. e. `python3 analyze.py -m Correctness -c examples`.
+The resulting measurements can be found in `repo/quality.json`.
+Data transformations can also be performed, i. e. `python3 transform.py -t CorrectValues -c examples`.
+In this case, the result data are stored in `data/parquets/examples.CorrectValues`.
+The quality of this transformed data can be analyzed by `python3 analyze.py -m Correctness -c examples.CorrectValues`.

 # Author